jozefg/hlf/README.markdown

 of simply typed lambda calculus and natural number examples.

 HLF doesn't have the logic programming half of Twelf yet.
-This probably won't happen until after my midterms are done and I can hack on this guilt free.
+This probably won't happen until after ~my midterms are done and I can hack on this guilt free~ I'm less lazy.

 [twelf]: http://twelf.org